peirong26/Brain-ID/README.md

 </p>

+## News

+[06/17/2024] Check out our newest MICCAI2024 work [here](https://github.com/peirong26/PEPSI) on a contrastic-agnosic model for images with abnormalities with pathology-encoded modeling.

 ## Environment
 Training and evaluation environment: Python 3.11.4, PyTorch 2.0.1, CUDA 12.2.
 Run the following command to install required packages.
 ```